cloudstake/mdbook_validatortoolbox/src/full-manual/pre-installation-information/new-validator-steps/server-or-server-provider.md

 ---
-description: One of the first steps is deciding where to run your servers.
+## One of the first steps is deciding where to run your servers.
 ---

 # Server or Server Provider